iobio/gene.iobio/README.md

 [![Watch the demo!](https://i.imgur.com/uQBE8MQ.png)](https://www.youtube.com/watch?v=K7JLbCv2LcA)

 # Usage
 gene.iobio is free for academic use only.
-For all other uses, including commercial use, please contact iobioproject@gmail.com.
+For all other uses, including commercial use, please contact iobioproject@gmail.com. gene.iobio is distributed under the MIT licesnse.

  ![How it works](./client/assets/images/github/how-it-works.png)